Distance: 13.3 miles round trip on trail and cross country

 After about half a mile, I made a right turn onto Silverado Truck Trail before getting to the property owners' house.
 The road started out wide, got increasingly overgrown as I went, and eventually reduced to a single track.
 About a mile from the start, I found a sign indicating the start of Cleveland National Forest land.
 An unused and open gate stood shortly past the sign.
 The trail climbed steadily cutting north and south between peaks on the ridge.
 The single track narrowed to the point that contact with the brush was unavoidable.
 It was still easy to follow and the soft plants didn't slow me down.
 But, I soon noticed some ticks on my pants.
 I brushed them off and went on, only to pick up several more.
 I became vigilant and when the day was over, I had a new personal best in collecting ticks: 21.
 I found the last one in my left boot just before driving home.
 I suggest drenching your clothes in Permethrin before hitting this trail.

 When I reached the base of Hard-Silver, I looked at the ridge line but didn't see any hint of a use trail.
 I found a small path to get to the ridge, but assumed it was an animal trail and continued around to the north side.
 That was a mistake.
 When I got below the false summit, I started heading directly up, picking my way through dense chaparral.
 It only got worse as I climbed and eventually it just got completely choked and I had to descend.
 On the way back, I checked out the ridge and discovered a mostly hidden trail skirting the very edge.
 The use trail had several obstacles, including some trees that needed to be crawled under and some that needed to be climbed over.
-Still, it was nothing like the snarl on the north slope.
+Still, it was nothing like the snarl on the wild slope.
 From the false summit, I had to hunt around for the continuation of the trail and found it heading right.
 There was some light bushwhacking to the pile of rocks at the high point.
 The views were nice, even with the sun and low clouds leaving a washed out look on the landscape.
-It's quite a remote and mostly pristine part of forest.
+It's remote and mostly a pristine part of forest.
 The trip back was uneventful.
 By bushwhacking on the north slope, I made this a more taxing hike than it should have been.
 Elevation gain without my error would have been below 3000'.
 I marked a waypoint in the GPS track (available on Peakbagger) where the use trail starts.
 It looks like the trail that comes up Halfway Canyon from Silverado Canyon goes through and would be a much shorter (and steeper) trip than starting at Williams Canyon Road.

 I started up Halfway Canyon Road to find the start of the trail leading up to the Blue Light Mine and Hard-Silver, but the upper part of the road was blocked.
 It is owned by the Irvine Water District and marked with a clear sign that says "No Forest Access".
 There is no shortcut this way.